agoda-com/cicd/README.md

 7. Click `Commit changes` button
 8. The previous pull request is triggered
 9. Finally, everything is green, you can merge this pull request to `master`
+10. Waiting for `master` workflow to be triggered and deployed to Heroku
+11. See your deployment result from http://<your_app_name>.herokuapp.com/

 ## Setting branch protection
 To protect a branch from failure commits by requiring status checks before merging a pull request